unitycoder/UnityAdvancedFPSCharacterController/README.md

 ## Disclaimer
-- There are portions of codes here that I have taken from tutorials.
-Even though they are free to use I stil want to clarify this.
+- There are portions of code here that I have taken from tutorials.
+Even though they are free to use I still want to clarify this.

 ## Features